 (District of New Jersey).
 Represented Terumo plaintiffs in patent infringement action involving transradial catheterization.

 U.S. Ethernet Innovations, LLC v.
 Acer, Inc., et al.

 (Northern District of California).
 Represent Fujitsu defendants in patent infringement action involving network adapters.
 The case is now on appeal to the Federal Circuit after the Fujitsu defendants successfully moved for summary judgment and costs.

 Via Vadis, LLC, et al. v.
 Buffalo Americas, Inc.

 (Western District of Texas).
 Represent Buffalo Americas, Inc., in patent infringement action involving peer to peer file distribution protocols.

 Wavelock Advanced Technology Co. v.
 Textron Innovations Inc.

 (U.S. Patent Trial & Appeal Board).
-Lead team representing Wavelock in inter partes review of the validity of U.S. Patent No. 6,455,138 directed to metallized composites useful as substitutes for chrome trim on automobiles.
+Lead team representing Wavelock in successful inter partes review of the validity of U.S. Patent No. 6,455,138 directed to metallized composites useful as substitutes for chrome trim on automobiles.

 (District of Massachusetts).
 Represent Fujitsu defendants in patent infringement action involving plasma discharge technology for semiconductor manufacturing.